calume/agileFlex/Test_Feeder/README.md

 ### PV Capacity Distribution

-The PV distribution of PV capacities has been calculated from the distribution of installed PV capacities with Feed in tariffs.
+The PV distribution of PV capacities has been calculated from the distribution of installed PV capacities with Feed in tariffs in the UK.

 This is reported by Ofgem in https://www.ofgem.gov.uk/environmental-programmes/fit/contacts-guidance-and-resources/public-reports-and-data-fit/installation-reports
 The installation report for January 2020 is used and filtered by Domestic PV.
 The resulting histogram is shown below:

 ![Feeder1](PV_Capacity_Histo.jpg)

-This translates to the following capacities and weights (the 1% of installations above 4kW are mostly 10kW installations and are not included):
+This translates to the following capacities and weights.

 kW|Weight
 --|------